 So, having a multi-carrier proposition benefits everyone, and it’s a no brainer for customer experience.
 But there are two main ways to integrate and manage multiple carriers.

 One-to-one carrier integration

 The retailer has direct, bespoke-build integrations with each individual carrier.
 Services, reporting and configuration is managed directly with each carrier.

 - Direct integrations can be built independently in different ways to plug different services into different systems.

 - Bespoke label configuration may be easier to set-up directly with carriers.

 Wider business benefits

-- If there is only one or two carrier services required on the roadmap, and extension of delivery proposition isn’t a business aim, no wider system changes are needed to integrate directly with carriers.
+- If there is only one or two carrier services required, and extension of delivery proposition isn’t a business aim, there’s no wider system changes needed to integrate directly with carriers.

 Using a carrier management system

 Integrating once with a third-party CMS means all carrier integrations, maintenance and reporting is managed centrally through a specialist provider.